shubhamkhandelwal/linkedin-clone/README.md

-# linkedin-clone
-This repo is the code base for linkedIn clone using react , redux and firebase
+# LinkedIn Clone using React, Redux and Firebase.

+Developed the linkedin in clone using React Framewaork , Redux and Firebase.
+All the user related post are maintained in the Firebase collections.
+I have also included the login mechanism using Firebase email authentication.
+The user related data like Profile picture are stored in custom user collection in Firebase.

 You can checkout the demo : https://linkedin-clone-b216d.web.app/